Pablo784/CST_1101/README.md

 # CST_1101
- Learning about Python with Professor Patrick Slattery at New York City College of Technology during the Spring Semester of 2021
+ Learning about Python with Professor Patrick Slattery at New York City College of Technology during the 2021 Spring Semester